 For more than 35 years I have worked with families impacted by different types of domestic abuse.
 My years in the criminal justice system, first as a prosecutor and then as a defense attorney, my work as a family law attorney and my affiliation with various domestic violence agencies have all helped me develop insights into the often hidden problem of domestic abuse and how to deal with it.

 Although restraining and protective orders often go hand-in-hand with divorce actions, restraining orders and domestic violence complaints should not be used as weapons in a divorce action; they are serious remedies for a serious problem.
 Unfortunately, in some situations a spouse will use the court system to try to gain an advantage in a divorce or post-dissolution situation.
 This misuse of the court system hurts both the real victims of domestic abuse and those who are falsely accused of such abuse.
 When confronted with this situation I have used my criminal and family law experience to help the wrongly-accused partner level the playing field.

 If you are honestly afraid of your partner and believe you need protection from physical harm or continuous threats of such harm, the first thing you need to do is protect yourself.
 If the threat is imminent or you are being hurt, call 911.
-Then call me and let me help.
+Then call me at 203-424-0950 or send me and email and let me help.